Academic Policy Exceptions

 - Incarceration resulting from a guilty verdict

-Your inability to provide supportive documentation may result in your appeal being denied; submit date-specific supportive documentation.
-Do not submit original documents, as they will not be returned.
+Your inability to provide supportive documentation may result in your appeal being denied.
+Submit date-specific supportive documentation, but do not submit original documents, as they will not be returned.

 Documentation could include, but is not limited to: